-Specialized freshwater lighting systems will need to be considered if you chose to have plants in your african cichlid tank.
+Specialized freshwater lighting systems will need to be considered if you chose to have plants in your African cichlid tank.
 While lighting requirements will vary for different plants, the proper spectrum of light needs to be provided to them.
 You will need lights that emit in the blue and red end of the light spectrum.
 These are wavelengths of 450 and 680 nm.
-Because of this requirement, it is recommended to have a dual light setup even for low light plants.
+Check out my post for planted LED systems, to see systems with the proper wavelengths.

 The final factor is dealing with the digging of cichlids.
 Plants can be uproots with the digging activities so plants need to be fastened to prevent uprooting.
 Java fern should be tied to rock with fishing line and other plants should be potted or wedged in between rocks.

-African cichlids are a higly rewarding fish to keep.
+African cichlids are highly rewarding fish to keep.
 We hope this article was useful in planning your African Cichlid tank.
 If you liked this post, check out the recap video from our YouTube Channel below.
 Subscribe if you like it.
 I hope to see you again.